 City leaders play a key role in economic development by establishing a locally-based vision and implementing this vision with coordinated public policies, strategic partnerships, supportive infrastructure and an efficient regulatory environment.
-To help local leaders build their economic development leadership capacity, NLC offers research on city economic conditions and resources on retail and downtown redevelopment, business attraction and retention, and public-private partnerships and planning.
+To help local leaders build their economic development leadership capacity, NLC offers research on city economic conditions and resources on retail and downtown redevelopment, business attraction and retention, regional collaboration, public-private partnerships, and planning.

 Downtown USA: Chelsea's Path to a Vibrant Downtown